TallKite/linnstrument-firmware/README.md

 The  Linnstrument is an amazing instrument, very feature-rich.
 If it's new to you, we strongly reccommend waiting to install microLinn until after you've explored all the standard features.

-For experienced linnstrumentalists, microLinn makes exploring microtonality incredibly easy.
+For experienced linnstrumentalists, microLinn makes exploring microtonality very easy.
 Load up your usual MPE synths, set the notes per octave, and play!
 It's that simple!

 -------- INSTALLATION --------